joseywoermann/webhook/README.md

 # webhook-sender

-A website that allows you to send custom text to Discord webhooks.
+A tool that allows you to send custom text to Discord webhooks.

 ## Usage